 PTI No. 155-18 was issued on March 22, 2019.
 The permit revises the conditions of FG-CNTRLDCELLS to accommodate simulation dynamometer testing.
 In simulation testing, engines may be shut down and restarted multiple times during a test run to simulate real life situations.
+Catalytic converters are used instead of the thermal oxidizers in simulation test cells.
 The majority of the conditions of this permit to install have been addressed in the ROP.
 This section of the report will be a review of the new conditions established in this PTI.
 This PTI allows FCA Tech Center to operate in either "Scenario A" or "Scenario B" depending on how the facility wants to operate.
 Currently, the facility operates under Scenario A.